ArnabUshna24/CV-optimization/README.md

 ## FAQs
-* How many CV versions were there?
+Q. How many CV versions were there?
 - Around 150+.
 They will be posted on a convenient time in this repository.

-* What is the big picture behind this, i.e., why so much planning?
+Q. What is the big picture behind this, i.e., why so much planning?
 - I want to pursue my higher studies abroad.
 Before that, I wanted to make sure that everything is in a proper alignment.

-* Did you take any preparation for govt. jobs?
+Q. Did you take any preparation for govt. jobs?
 - No. I actually applied for the govt. jobs due to tackle the pressure coming from my family, so that they could not intervene in my plans.

-* What was your strategy regarding private banking jobs, like MTO?
+Q. What was your strategy regarding private banking jobs, like MTO?
 - MTO position in the private banks are basically a combination of IBA study preparation and communication skill.
 My foundation in basic english and math was good from my childhood, so I did not face any difficulty while preparing for the preliminary exams.
 I had to focus only on presenting myself to the recruiters, that's it!